LONG VALLEY MEADOW WORK PROJECT (BUCK SPRINGS)

 May 19-21, 2017

-This allotment had many issues that made many parts of it challenging to the family that had worked it for years grazing cattle.
-Many threatened and endanger wildlife species live in the area and with the restrictions to grazing, it wasn’t economically feasible to graze cattle.
+This allotment had many issues that made it challenging to the family that had worked it for years grazing cattle.
+Many threatened & endanger wildlife species live in the area and it wasn’t economically feasible to graze cattle.
 The AES signed a Memorandum of Understanding with the Forest Service to work towards improving and restoring the natural elements of the habitat for the wildlife and our future generations.

 by Steve Clark